vitoflorko-swiftdev/VariableDataTable/README.md

 ![alt text](https://imgur.com/WAzTKij.png)

-To demonstrate a table that might resemble a more practical implementation, et’s make a little more customized horizontal VDTable from a data set about companies:
+To demonstrate a table that might resemble a more practical implementation, let’s make a little more customized horizontal VDTable from a data set about companies:

 ```swift
 let vDTable = VDTable() self.view.addSubview(vDTable)